evaristoc/reversing/_posts/2023-09-29-sticky-figure-with-scrollama.markdown

 # Sticky figure with scrollama

-This is a dissection of [Russell Samora's scrollama sticky-side example](https://russellsamora.github.io/scrollama/sticky-side/), which is also on [github](https://github.com/russellsamora/scrollama/blob/main/docs/sticky-side/index.html) under the "main" repository (at Sep 2023).
+This is a dissection of [Russell Samora's scrollama sticky-side example](https://russellsamora.github.io/scrollama/sticky-side/), which is also on [github](https://github.com/russellsamora/scrollama/blob/main/docs/sticky-side/index.html) under the "main" repository (as of Sep 2023).

 Russell Samora made **scrollama** to use [the intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in favor of scroll events, with excellent results.
 As stated in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), the API: '... observes changes in the intersection of target elements with an ancestor element or with a top-level document's viewport'.

-> By 2023 **scrollama** was still maintained and included other 20 contributors, with version 3 already available.
+> As of 2023, **scrollama** was still maintained and included over 20 contributors, with version 3 already available.

 # The code